-It's time to admit the inevitable: You've plateaued.
+In short, you've plateaued.
 Don't worry; it happens.
-But it can also leave you wondering, "Where do I go from here?"
+But it can also leave you wondering, Where do I go from here?
 You know you need to change things up in your workouts to start making gains again, but where do you start?
 The good news is you don't have to start from scratch.
 In fact, abandoning a program you've been successful with for something very different can be counterproductive, causing you to lose the adaptations your body has already made.
 Instead, your best option is to take what's been working and tweak it, one step at a time.
 It's a process called "periodization," and strength coaches have used it for years to keep athletes making steady progress and avoiding plateaus.
-Read on, and we'll break down for you exactly how to keep your workouts alive-not forever, but for much longer periods-helping you adapt them to your evolving goals and needs.
+Read on, and we'll break down exactly how to adapt your routines to constantly keep up with your evolving goals and needs.

 While fat-loss training can be organized in many different ways, one particularly effective method is circuit training, in which you perform one set each of several exercises back-to-back with little or no rest in between.
 In this case, the lack of full rest keeps your metabolism stoked, so you burn calories at an accelerated rate.
 Circuit training also saves time, moving you through your workout much more quickly than performing straight sets.

-Studies have shown that sets lasting between 40 and 70 seconds are best for achieving muscle growth.
+Studies have shown sets lasting between 40 and 70 seconds are best for achieving muscle growth.
 Shorter sets imply heavier weights, so those are best for pure strength.
 Longer sets, naturally, would benefit endurance goals.
 In general, the portion of the lift in which your muscles shorten (usually the "up" part, such as pushing the barbell off your chest on a bench press, or raising the barbell on a curl) should be done fast to maximize the activation of your strongest muscle fibers.
 The portion of the lift in which your muscles stretch (the "down" part) should be done more slowly, as the muscle is actually stronger in this phase than in the upward one.
-But exercise scientists have discovered that regimenting a rep further can enhance muscle activation even more.
+That said, exercise scientists have discovered regimenting a rep further can enhance muscle activation even more.

-The technique is called "tempo," and it's usually represented as a three-digit number.
+The technique is called "tempo," and it's usually represented as a 3-digit number.
 The first digit is the number of seconds you should take to perform the lowering portion of the lift.
 The middle digit is how long you should pause in that bottom position (when the muscles are under the most tension), and the third digit indicates how long you should take to lift the weight to the "up" position.
 Occasionally, you'll see tempos with an "X" in place of a digit, which means you should perform that portion of the lift with explosive speed.
 Furthermore, a "0" means to move immediately to the instructions of the next digit.
-So, for example, a tempo of 311 on a bench press would mean to take three seconds to lower the bar to your chest, one second to hold it there, and another second to press it back up.
-Tempo may sound tedious, but it's a great way to keep your form in check, especially when you're performing a number of reps (when your form is most susceptible to falling apart).
+So, for example, a tempo of 311 on a bench press would mean to take three seconds to lower the bar to your chest, one second to hold it there, then another second to press it back up.
+Tempo may sound tedious, but it's a great way to keep your form in check, especially when you're performing a number of reps when your form is most susceptible to falling apart.

-2A Romanian deadlift
+2a.
+Romanian deadlift

-1b Incline dumbbell press
+1b.
+Incline dumbbell press

-2A Dumbbell stepup
+2a.
+Dumbbell stepup

-2b Bentover row
+2b.
+Bentover row

-Week 7: One set of 10 reps, 201 tempo, 60 seconds rest.
+Week 7: 1 set of 10 reps, 201 tempo, 60 seconds rest

-Week 8: Five sets of six reps, 201 tempo, 90 seconds rest.
+Week 8: 5 sets of 6 reps, 201 tempo, 90 seconds rest

-Week 9: Eight sets of three reps, 201 tempo, three minutes rest.
+Week 9: 8 sets of 3 reps, 201 tempo, 3 minutes rest

-Week 10: Four sets of 12 reps, 201 tempo, 90 seconds rest.
+Week 10: 4 sets of 12 reps, 201 tempo, 90 seconds rest

 At this point, you have a good base of size, strength, and conditioning, and now you can alter the sets, reps, and tempo every workout for even faster gains.
 Try starting the week (say it's Workout A again) with a "heavy day" in which you perform a few low-rep sets.
 In your next session, Workout B, go lighter and do sets of higher reps.
 Finish the week with a moderately heavy Workout A for a moderate number of sets.
 The next week would begin with a heavy Workout B. For example:

-Workout A: Eight sets of three reps, 201 tempo, three minutes rest.
+Workout A: 8 sets of 3 reps, 201 tempo, 3 minutes rest

-Workout b: Four sets of 12 reps, 311 tempo, 90 seconds rest.
+Workout B: 4 sets of 12 reps, 311 tempo, 90 seconds rest

-Workout A: Five sets of six reps, 301 tempo, 90 seconds rest.
+Workout A: 5 sets of 6 reps, 301 tempo, 90 seconds rest

-Workout b: Eight sets of three reps, 201 tempo, three minutes rest.
+Workout B: 8 sets of 3 reps, 201 tempo, 3 minutes rest

-Workout A: Four sets of 12 reps, 311 tempo, 90 seconds rest.
+Workout A: 4 sets of 12 reps, 311 tempo, 90 seconds rest

-Workout b: Five sets of six reps, 301 tempo, 90 seconds rest.
+Workout B: 5 sets of 6 reps, 301 tempo, 90 seconds rest

 From here, anything goes.
-Take another unloading week and then re-evaluate your goals.
+Take another unloading week, then re-evaluate your goals.
 If you've been eating enough, you should be plenty big by now, and you may want to switch to a fat-loss protocol.
 In that case, you could drop your rest periods to 30 seconds, or perform the exercises as a circuit.
 If you're bored with the exercises, you could replace a few at a time.
 For instance, put a shoulder press in place of the dip and a seated cable row in place of the bentover row.
 Another option is to prioritize certain exercises—probably the toughest, most muscle-involving lifts like the squat and deadlift—by giving them more sets and using fewer sets for the easier exercises (such as the stepup).